theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/transaction-table-parameters.md

 ### Selecting a Table as an Input Parameter

 1. Create a transaction service that uses tables. <br>
-The depicted example uses a service that changes sales orders via transaction VA02, see [Working with Transaction VA02](./transaction-va02.md).
+The depicted example uses a service that changes sales orders via transaction VA02, see [Transaction VA02 - Change Sales Order](./transaction-va02.md).
 2. Click :yunio-edit: to open the service. <br>
 ![change-sales-order](../assets/images/yunio/articles/transaction-edit.png){:class="img-responsive"}
 3. Click on the documented actions in the section *GUI Steps* to navigate to the screen that contains the table you want to parameterize.<br>